 Want to learn how to paint a car?
 Eastwood makes painting your car easy.
 Follow our simple 4-step process and eliminate the guesswork of which items are compatible and what is needed.
 Paintucation host Kevin Tetz and Eastwood show you how to select a paint gun, set up your paint gun, and walk you through the products and process of achieving a finish you’ll be proud of.

-Since 1978 Eastwood has helped the DIY community do the job right by offering the industry's best auto body supplies, and that includes paint.
+Since 1978, Eastwood has helped the DIY community do the job right by offering the industry's best auto body supplies.
+That includes a wide selection of paints to bring your car to life.
 Among our more than 4,000 products you'll find automotive paints and automotive finishes that give you a high-quality appearance that look like they came straight from a pro's studio.

 Eastwood Automotive Finishes

 Treat your car to a fresh coat with a high-quality automotive finish from Eastwood.
 We have formulated a variety of solutions for people who want to give their car a new look or need to put the final touches on body work.
 Whether you're a first-time auto painter or an experienced hand, you can find something that's easy to apply and looks show-worthy.